litaPhsinaM/SOCCER_SOCIAL/README.md

 - **Add Friends**: Add friends to compete with them in predictions.
 - **Points and Leaderboard**: Earn points for correct predictions and compete on the leaderboard.
 - **Roast and Compete**: Use the chat to roast, compete, and have fun with your friends.
+- **Football Wall**: Post the latest updates and media about football.

 ## 🛠 Technologies Used